search logo

 What is the ʻAʻaliʻikūmakani Study?

 The ʻAʻaliʻikūmakani Study is an opportunity for Kamehameha Alumni (28 years and older) to share their experiences and reflections on their journey into adulthood, how they are doing now, and the impact Kamehameha has had on their lives.
-Your insights—collected through an online or phone survey—will deepen our understanding of the impact we are making and how best to support haumāna throughout adulthood.
+Your insights—collected through an online survey—will deepen our understanding of the impact we are making and how best to support haumāna throughout adulthood.

 Aalii Sketch